 Here are some of the wide variety of internships at which English majors have been successful—from traditional work in publishing or journalism to an exciting array of unexpected, challenging, and satisfying opportunities.

-- Submit an Intention to Intern form to the English Department before or during advising recess in the semester prior to when you plan to enroll in English 380.
+- Submit an Intention to Intern form to the English department before or during advising recess in the semester prior to when you plan to enroll in ENGL-380.

 - Consult your advisor and the English 380 instructor.